Open-Cascade-SAS/OCCT-Archive/dox/user_guides/de_wrapper/de_wrapper.md

   Standard_Boolean aIsRecursive = Standard_True;
   TCollection_AsciiString aConf = aSession->aConf->Save(aIsRecursive, aFormats, aVendors);
 ~~~~
 Configure using a resource file.
-If a vendors list is empty, saves all vendors.
-If a providers list is empty, saves all providers of valid vendors:
+If the vendors list is empty, saves all vendors.
+If the providers list is empty, saves all providers of valid vendors.
 ~~~~{.cpp}
   Handle(DE_Wrapper) aSession = DE_Wrapper::GlobalWrapper();
   TCollection_AsciiString aPathToFile = "";